hyun-jin891/hyun-jin891.github.io/_posts/study/computer science/2024-05-03-Calculator-by-Stack.md

           * If it is in stack : 3
           * If it is trying to enter stack : 0
         * RIGHT_PARENTHESIS (")")
-          * Until "(" becomes top node, other operand that was top node gets out of the stack and it enters the result
+          * Until "(" becomes top node, other operators that was top node gets out of the stack and it enters the result
           * "(" also gets out of the stack but it won't enter the result
   * 3<sup>rd</sup> : If there are some nodes left in the stack after extracting all tokens, they gonna get out of the stack sequentially and enter the stack
 * **Procedure** for calculating the postfix notation